anniasebold/anniasebold/README.md

   - 🎓 &nbsp; Undergraduate Student of Information Systems at UFMS.
   - 🎓 &nbsp; Computer Technician at IFMS.
   - 📚 &nbsp; I'm currently learning Frontend Development with ReactJS and about Backend Development with NodeJS.
-  - 📚 &nbsp; My next objective is learning about mobile development with React Native.
+  - 📚 &nbsp; My next objective is learning about Mobile Development with React Native.
 </div>

 <div>